NelsonGan/url-shortener-rails/README.md

 ## Description
+This application shortens URLs, similar to well-known service bit.ly, and includes a web dashboard for users to track click activity for each shortened URL.
+This project showcased my proficiency in full-stack web development, including designing and implementing a user-friendly interface.

+## Tech Stack
-This application can shorten any valid urls, similar to bit.ly and tinyurl.com.
-The application is built with Ruby on Rails and the DBMS used is PostgreSQL.
+The web application was built with RubyOnRails, while the DBMS used is PostgreSQL.

 ## Deployed URL
 The application is deployed with heroku (https://url-shortener-with-rails.herokuapp.com/).